isabelandreatta1/Info-Science/Journal.md

 We worked more on our computational skills of breaking down the big issue into smaller problems.
 For example, when we started the task of creating the chess-like pattern, we broke down the different tasks needed to complete the whole image.
-I then applied this for
+I then applied this thinking for the optical illusion.
+I also always kept a copy of my previous codes (such as the dice one or the chess one) to see if there was anything that I learnt there which I could apply to my new code.
+I was able to use the "for loop" and the "offset" which we have learnt earlier as to help me with my new code.
+Furthermore, I was able to get a better grasp of how we can use variables to make code simpler, easier to follow and type.

 1. What **questions** do I have?